lingwhatics/lingwhatics.github.io/reading.md

 ## Books I have been reading

 ### 2022
+- _How to Tell a Story: The Essential Guide to Memorable Storytelling from The Moth_ by The Moth,  Meg Bowles,  Catherine Burns, Jenifer Hixon,  Sarah Austin Jenness,  Kate Tellers, Padma Lakshmi,  Chenjerai Kumanyika (2022) [Audiobook]
 - _Bâtisseurs d'Amérique: Des canadiens français qui ont fait l'histoire_ (2016)
 - _J'aime les filles_ by Diane Obomsawin (2014)
 - _Indians on Vacation_ by Thomas King (2020)